Preparing for Sixth Form at Bede's

 The Sixth Form Centre

-In the evenings, Sixth Form Staff run open prep sessions where you can come and work, get help with University applications or get advice from your year heads.
-On weekends the space is also open in the mornings for work.
-If you have an idea for an event, we can use the Sixth Form Centre to host it, too - we’ve run games nights and quizzes there for Sixth Formers over the last few years to great success.
+In the evenings, Sixth Form staff run open prep sessions where you can work, get help with university applications, or seek advice from your Heads of Year.
+At weekends, the space is also open in the mornings for study.
+If you have an idea for an event, the Centre can be used to host it – in recent years, games nights and quizzes have been very successful here.

-The Sixth Form Centre is for the Sixth Form community - we all respect the space and use it conscientiously to create a focussed, welcoming space for Sixth Form pupils to use when they need it.
+The Sixth Form Centre belongs to the Sixth Form community.
+We all respect the space and use it thoughtfully, ensuring it remains a focused, welcoming environment for all Sixth Form pupils.

 Independent Study Techniques